PyxisInt/SimOps/README.md

 Anyone can install and host an instance of SimOps and start a virtual airline.
 Requirements for self-hosting will be documented in an installation guide, to be made available at a future date.

-### **WARNING: FLIGHT SIMULATOR USE ONLY**
+### **_WARNING: FLIGHT SIMULATOR USE ONLY_**

 SimOps is designed for use with PC-based flight simulation software.
-It is not designed for, neither certified for real-world usage and such usage is expressly forbidden.
+It is not designed for, nor certified for real-world usage and such usage is expressly forbidden.